 Opposite is a brief list of drugs used at altitude.
-Use it to help you decide what it to help you decide what to take, but remember medical advice changes so check before you go.
+Use it to help you decide what to take, but remember medical advice changes so check before you go.
 Always carry a letter from your doctor about your medicines to avoid legal problems.

 - Take this list to your doctor and use it to discuss what to take and how to administer it. - Buy medicines at home.
 Your chemist should stock all except oxygen.
-Medicines may be cheaper abroad but may be fake. - Confirm any allergies.
+Medicines may be cheaper abroad but may be fake. - · Confirm any allergies.